vekr1518/spotify-end-to-end-data-engineering/README.md

 # spotify-end-to-end-data-engineering
-In this Project, We will build an ETL pipeline using the Spotify API on AWS.
+In this Project, We will build an ETL pipeline using the Spotify API on AWS.The pipeline will retrieve data from the spotify API,transform it to a different format and load it into a AWS data store.

 - [ ] Integrating with Spotify API and extracting Data